meinardmueller/PCP/README.md

 ### Google colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/meinardmueller/PCP/blob/master/PCP.ipynb)

-Some of the PCP notebooks may be executed using [Google colab](https://colab.research.google.com/).
-However, this may need some adaptions.
-In particular, one needs to clone the PCP repository to get access to data and the functions in LibPCP.
+The PCP notebooks may be executed using [Google colab](https://colab.research.google.com/).
+However, this needs some preparation.
+First, you need to be logged in with a Google account.
 The starting notebook can be accesed via:

 https://colab.research.google.com/github/meinardmueller/PCP/blob/master/PCP.ipynb

-To get access to to data and the functions in LibFMP, you have to clone the PCP git repository.
-To this end, for each colab session, you need to execute a code cell containing the following lines:
+For the other notebooks, clone the PCP repository to get access to data and the functions in LibPCP.
+To this end, for each colab session, include and execute a code cell at the beginning of the notebook containing the following lines:

 ```
 %%bash